-Make a company-wide announcement about CTO.
+Make a company-wide announcement about CTO on or leading up to August 1st, which is National Poll Worker Recruitment Day.

 Amplify

 Spotlight and celebrate employees who serve as nonpartisan poll workers, continuing to encourage employees to take advantage of this opportunity.